AnthonyDavidAdams/lsd/README.md

 ## LSD MICRO

 The LSD MICRO aims to be a very simple way to get started.
 There is only 1 LED array to drive and 1 MOSFET.
-Surprisingly, this has a very similar if not identical effect.
+Surprisingly, this has a very similar if not identical effect to the LSD MACRO.

 ## LSD MACRO